20+ Sites That Will Pay You To Test Websites

 - Games

-The average test pays up to $20 per test and takes 20 minutes to complete.
+The average test pays up to $20 per test and takes 20 minutes.
 You can earn more if you find more advanced bugs or defects.

-To receive more test invitations, register more devices and interests.
-As your test IO experience level grows, you will receive testing opportunities more frequently and with higher payouts.
+Register more devices and interests to receive more test invitations.
+As your test IO experience level grows, you will receive more frequent testing opportunities with higher payouts.

-Tester Work is another testing platform intended for experienced website and app QA testers.
-You will either be paid by the number of bugs found or a fixed amount for a test case execution where you analyze test scripts and user commands.
+Tester Work is another testing platform for experienced website and app QA testers.
+You will be paid either based on the number of bugs found or on a fixed rate per test case, where you analyze test scripts and user commands.

-You will be paid by PayPal or Upwork contract depending on how you receive the invitation.
+You will be paid by PayPal or an Upwork contract, depending on how you receive the invitation.
 Payment will be sent two weeks after you complete the test.

 Upwork is another freelancer platform where you bid on product testing jobs.
 If a client accepts your proposal, you get paid to test the product.

-By being a good reviewer, you will receive positive feedback that will help you receive invitations to interview with prospective clients instead of finding and pitching to clients yourself.
+By being a good reviewer, you will receive positive feedback that helps you secure interview invitations with prospective clients, rather than finding and pitching to clients yourself.

 uTest is a more in-depth testing community that professional software testers will want to seriously consider.
 You will find the following amenities at uTest: